eunikehp/SimpleHome-react/README.md

 - **React**: JavaScript library used for building user interfaces and managing state.
 - **Redux**: State management library used with React for managing complex application state.

+### Database

+- **Firestore**: a NoSQL document database that lets us easily store, sync, and query data for mobile and web apps.

 <!-- ### Backend